 - In-person this indicates that you are to be physically present.
 Most classes will be held in the OTA classrooms, rooms 112-118 in the Health Sciences Building.
-For fieldtrips and fieldwork, the address of the off-site locations will be provided on the schedule, Blackboard and/or via Madison College email.
+For fieldtrips and fieldwork, the address of the off-site locations will be provided on the schedule, Brightspace and/or via Madison College email.
 You will be responsible for being aware of the scheduled outings, transportation to and from all in-person locations and for being on time.
-If transportation is a concern, please communicate this to the course instructor(s). - Hybrid this indicates that the course is being delivered in a variety of formats.
-See the course schedule for the content delivery method for each session. - Online Live this indicates that you will be attending class via a virtual platform at a scheduled time.
-Participation in online live classes includes being on time, turning your camera on when requested, unmuting yourself to contribute to discussions, using the chat features, etc. If full participation in an online live course is challenging, please talk with the course instructor(s). - Asynchronous Online this indicates that some or all of the content for the class is being delivered through Blackboard.
+If transportation is a concern, please communicate this to the course instructor(s). - Hybrid this indicates that the course is being delivered in-person and asynchronously online.
+There are required days on-campus and online material to be completed asynchronously (during your available schedule) with deadlines every week. - Online Live this indicates that you will be attending class via a virtual platform at a scheduled time.
+Participation in online live classes includes being on time, turning your camera on when requested, unmuting yourself to contribute to discussions, using the chat features, etc. If full participation in an online live course is challenging, please talk with the course instructor(s). - Asynchronous Online this indicates that some or all of the content for the class is being delivered through Brightspace.
 You can access and work through the material during a time that is convenient but be aware of firm due dates for submitting evidence of accessing the content.
 This is NOT considered the homework of the course, instead it is a means of working through course content that is similar to being in class.
 Online content may include listening to video or audio lectures, reviewing and responding to discussion groups, uploading videos of yourself performing lab skills and other content-rich activities.
 Again, this is not considered homework, rather it is independent access to course content.
 Homework is assigned in addition to the online component of the course.
 Asynchronous online content allows more flexibility for you and reduces your hours on campus.
 It allows you to access and work with the course material during times that are convenient for you.

-Due to inclement weather and/or the current environment caused by Covid-19, it is possible that an in-person course will be changed to online live or online.
-In this situation, every effort will be made to provide advance notice via Blackboard and email.
+Due to inclement weather and/or illness, it is possible that an in-person course will be changed to online live or online.
+In this situation, every effort will be made to provide advance notice via Brightspace and email.
 If you are already on campus, you will be assisted in setting up a private or group space for participation.